carlagreco/metagenomics-tutorial-2024/README.md

 This repository contains the

 - Lecture slides
-- codeanywhere devfiles and dockerfile
+- codesandbox devfiles and dockerfile
 - Tutorial instructions